Brian Ervine: Biography

 His play, Somme Day Mourning, tells the story of working class east Belfast men who gave their lives at the battle of The Somme in 1916.
 The play also features original music and lyrics written by Ervine.

 In 2005, at a special ceili in the Great Hall of Stormont Parliament Building, hosted by Tommy Sands of Downtown Radio, David Ervine sang "Leaving Dalriada", an emotive ballad written by Brian Ervine, about an exile ordered to leave the country by a gunman.
 Brian Ervine presented "Dalriada", a local radio programme focused on Ulster-Scots culture.

+Political career

 When his brother, David Ervine, leader of the Progressive Unionist Party, died in 2007, Brian Ervine stood for the leadership of the party.
 He lost to Dawn Purvis.
-On 16 October 2010 he was elected leader of the PUP.

 At his brother David's funeral, Ervine was pictured in the international media standing next to his brother's widow, Jeanette Ervine, while she was embraced by the president of Sinn Féin, Gerry Adams.